FindMySchool LogoFindMySchool

 The school partners with Peterborough United FC, hosting their youth academy training and providing students access to professional-standard sports facilities.
 It also provides a specific pathway for elite young footballers to combine their education with professional training on one site.

 Yes.
-The Sixth Form offers a wide range of A-level and vocational courses.
+The Sixth Form includes A-level and vocational courses.
 It is open to both internal students and external applicants.
-Results are consistent, with 48% of grades at A*-B in 2024, and the school supports students progressing to university, apprenticeships, and employment.
+In the 2025 dataset, 40% of A-level grades were A*-B, and the school supports students progressing to university, apprenticeships, and employment.

 Session 6 is the school's name for its enrichment and intervention programme.
 It takes place after the formal school day ends.
 It includes sports clubs, performing arts rehearsals, homework support, and subject-specific revision sessions.
 While voluntary, attendance is strongly encouraged.